 Cosmetic bonding is quite easy and simple.
 The following steps are involved:

-- Clinical Observation – Before the procedure, we will first examine the damage tooth and assess whether you are a suitable candidate for getting a tooth colored composite resin restoration.
+- Clinical Observation – Before the procedure, we will first examine the damaged tooth and assess whether you are a suitable candidate for getting a tooth-colored composite resin restoration.

-- Placement of the Bonding Material – We will then apply a bonding material on your teeth which exactly matches the shade and color of your teeth.
+- Placement of the Bonding Material – We will then apply bonding material to your teeth that exactly match the shade and color of your teeth.
 Finally, the bonding resin will then be polymerized with a LED light.

-- Finishing and Polishing – Once the bonding has been placed, it will be polished to give maximum lustre and smooth finish.
+- Finishing and Polishing – Once the bonding has been placed, it will be polished to give maximum luster and a smooth finish.

 Generally, it takes about 30 minutes to an hour to complete the restoration of a single tooth with composite resin bonding.
 For restoring multiple teeth, we may have to schedule multiple appointments.

 Taking Care of Cosmetic Bonded Restorations

 Although resin-based filling materials are excellent at restoring your smile, you need to take good care of the restored teeth if you want the fillings to last for a long time.
 Here are a few tips which can help you prolong the life of the restorations: